100,000 Americans died of drug overdoses in 12 months during the pandemic

-Despite the efforts of governments, health care providers, activists and others, the problem is getting worse — much worse.
+Despite the efforts of governments, health-care providers, activists and others, the problem is getting worse — much worse.
 The new figures, which are provisional but rarely change much in final tallies, represent a 28.5 percent increase from the same period a year earlier.
 The financial, mental health, housing and other difficulties of the covid-19 pandemic are widely blamed for much of the increase.

+President Biden said in a statement on the overdose death data that “as we continue to make strides to defeat the COVID-19 pandemic, we cannot overlook this epidemic of loss, which has touched families and communities across the country.”

+At a news conference Wednesday, other senior government officials acknowledged the increasing severity of the drug crisis, which has prompted the Biden administration to focus more effort on harm-reduction strategies.
+These include distributing the overdose antidote naloxone and fentanyl test strips to users, to keep them alive while the government expands prevention and treatment programs.

 The U.S. stands out from other wealthy countries

-Overdose deaths are not evenly distributed across the U.S. The worst of the crisis has shifted geographically over the past 20 years, as illegal users of pharmaceutical opioids turned to heroin and then illicit fentanyl.
+Overdose deaths are not evenly distributed across the United States.
+The worst of the crisis has shifted geographically over the past 20 years, as illegal users of pharmaceutical opioids turned to heroin and then illicit fentanyl.
 But Appalachia always has been hit hard.

 Where overdose death rates are the highest

-The number of opioid prescriptions issued by health care providers has declined sharply as the crisis continues.
+The number of opioid prescriptions issued by health-care providers has declined sharply as the crisis continues.
 Twenty years ago, doctors were aggressively treating pain as “the fifth vital sign.”
 Drug companies contributed to the idea that powerful painkillers could be used for a wide variety of ailments, not just cancer and end-of-life care.
 But as the addiction crisis ensued, physicians have cut back.

 Addiction preys on young and middle-aged adults, who make up the bulk of those with drug-related substance use disorder.
 (Alcohol-related SUDs are not included in the chart below.)